Tera-Shiraneko/auto-trash/Readme.md

 ---

 - A list of things that can be edited can be found here.
 Only for experienced users.
-	- Trashlist => Adding items which should be deleted automatically.
+	- Trashlist => Add item id's of the items which should be deleted automatically.

 ---